simonw/building-with-llms-pycon-2025/docs/semantic-search-and-rag.md

 # Semantic search and RAG

+This section started with [some slides and background on embeddings](https://simonwillison.net/2025/May/15/building-on-llms/#llm-tutorial-intro.015.jpeg).

 One of the most popular applications of LLMs is to build "ask questions of my own documents" systems.

 You do **not** need to fine-tune a model for this.
 Instead, you can use a pattern called **retrieval-augmented generation** (RAG).